Recognizing communities

 Communities recognized in 2019

-In recognition of their leadership and contributions to Canada’s plan, the municipal and Indigenous communities that led siting activities in the areas being screened out are eligible for funding to support investments in community well-being and sustainability.
+In recognition of their leadership and contributions to Canada’s plan, the municipal and Indigenous communities that led siting activities in areas that were screened out were eligible for funding to support investments in community well-being and sustainability.

-These investments will be made to a community well-being reserve fund (or equivalent).
+These investments were made to a community well-being reserve fund (or equivalent).

-The communities of Constance Lake First Nation, Hornepayne and Manitouwadge are each eligible for $700,000 as a one-time investment in well-being.
+The communities of Constance Lake First Nation, Hornepayne and Manitouwadge were each eligible for $700,000 as a one-time investment in well-being.

-The neighbouring communities of Chapleau Cree First Nation, Ginoogaming First Nation and Missanabie Cree First Nation are each eligible to receive $350,000.
+The neighbouring communities of Chapleau Cree First Nation, Ginoogaming First Nation and Missanabie Cree First Nation were each eligible to receive $350,000.

-The community of White River that exited the site selection process in 2017, but continued as a neighbouring community, is eligible for $600,000.
+The community of White River, which exited the site selection process in 2017 but continued as a neighbouring community, was eligible for $600,000.

-The Indigenous organization Red Sky Métis Independent Nation is eligible to receive $200,000.
+The Indigenous organization Red Sky Métis Independent Nation was eligible to receive $200,000.

 Communities recognized in 2017

-In December 2017, we recognized the communities that led Preliminary Assessment studies and engagement in the areas of Blind River, and Elliot Lake, Ontario for their leadership in advancing Canada’s plan on behalf of all Canadians.
+In December 2017, we recognized the communities that led Preliminary Assessment studies and engagement in the area of Blind River and Elliot Lake, Ont. for their leadership in advancing Canada’s plan.
 This announcement was made at the conclusion of studies in the area, which showed limited potential to meet the requirements of the project.

-In recognition of their leadership, the municipal and First Nation communities that led siting activities in the area are eligible for funding to support investments in community sustainability and well-being.
+In recognition of their leadership, the municipalities and First Nations that led siting activities in the area were eligible for funding to support investments in community sustainability and well-being.

-The communities of Blind River and Elliot Lake and Sagamok First Nation are eligible to receive $600,000.
+The communities of Blind River and Elliot Lake and Sagamok First Nation were eligible to receive $600,000.

-The neighbouring communities of Spanish and The North Shore, Ontario are eligible to receive $300,000 as a contribution to their community well-being reserve funds.
+The neighbouring communities of Spanish and The North Shore, Ont. were eligible to receive $300,000 as a contribution to their community well-being reserve funds.

 Communities recognized in 2015

-In July 2015, we recognized communities that actively participated in Preliminary Assessment studies and engagement in the areas of Schreiber, Ontario, and Creighton, Saskatchewan.
+In July 2015, we recognized communities that actively participated in Preliminary Assessment studies and engagement in the areas of Schreiber, Ont., and Creighton, Sask.

-The following communities were active participants in Phase 2 initial studies and were eligible to receive $250,000 in recognition funding: Creighton, SK; Denare Beach, SK; Flin Flon, MB; Pays Plat First Nation, ON; Schreiber, ON; Terrace Bay, ON.
+The following communities were active participants in Phase 2 initial studies and were eligible to receive $250,000 in recognition funding: Creighton, Sask.; Denare Beach, Sask.; Flin Flon, Man.; Pays Plat First Nation, Ont.; Schreiber, Ont.; Terrace Bay, Ont.